-- 6 (1) Once a year the landlord may increase the rent for the existing tenant.
+6 (1) Once a year, except during the period that starts on March 30, 2020 and ends on December 31, 2021, the landlord may increase the rent for the existing tenant.
 The landlord may only increase the rent 12 months after the date that the existing rent was established with the tenant or 12 months after the date of the last legal rent increase for the tenant, even if there is a new landlord or a new tenant by way of an assignment.
-The landlord must use the approved Notice of Rent Increase form available from any Residential Tenancy office or Government Agent. - (2) A landlord must give a tenant 3 whole months notice, in writing, of a rent increase.
+The landlord must use the approved Notice of Rent Increase form available from any Residential Tenancy office or Government Agent.

+(2) A landlord must give a tenant 3 whole months notice, in writing, of a rent increase.